kengz/neo4jKB/README.md

 ## Todo
 - test all
+- just use the single pullgraph method to add all add get
 - finish other macro micro graph property methods
 - test and travis needs to setup neo4j too
 - prevent SQL injection in labels and other methods.